gpherguson/algorithms/README.md

 algorithms
 ==========

-"algorithms in perl" ports to ruby
+"Algorithms in Perl" ports to Ruby